foxmask/blog.trigger-happy.eu/README.md

 ## Ready to create blog post ;)

-For that, [go to that link](https://github.com/foxmask/foxmask.trigger-happy.eu/new/master) and enjoy a new post ;)
+For that, [go to that link](https://github.com/foxmask/blog.trigger-happy.eu/new/master) and enjoy a new post ;)

+## Theme pelican-bootstrap3

+this one provide tipue_search plugin but this one provide a version of Tipue which is outdated (version 4) and buggy. version 5 works fine.
+To install it, just clone https://github.com/Tipue/Tipue-Search, remove from website/output/theme/tipuesearch and, in place of this one,add the tipuesearch coming from the clone you just made.